A dozen teenage metallers from South Shields dressed in bike jackets, denim and long hair jumped on a coach to travel 200 mile south of Tyneside.

 Why did Sabbath pull out ?
 Tony Iommi doesn’t talk about it directly in his biography, but he mentions that summer the band were in Los Angeles recording new album Mob Rules, the follow up to the very successful Heaven & Hell.

 As the sun set the High Priest of Rock n Roll, Lemmy, invites Ozzy and Randy Rhoads to plug in for the ride and amp it up high and loud.
-They leave no room for doubts delivering a blistering set, a crazy train rumbling down the line, hot enough to light a bonfire.
+They leave no room for doubts delivering a blistering set, hot enough to light a bonfire.

 Then an eerie silence falls and dark clouds gather overhead while lights spark in the night sky.
 Through the smoke headliners Motorhead arrive and steal the show opening with Ace of Spades – but the night belonged to Overkill.